rexrainbow/C2RexDoc/plugins.md/rex_taffydb.md

 2. `Action:Save`

    - `Expression:LastSavedRowID`
-   - If found row (rowID or index keys)
+   - Pick row by rowID
-     - Update this row
+     - Update row if found
    - Else
+     - Pick row by index keys
+       - Update row, if found, or
-     - Append a new row
+       - Insert new row

 #### Update rows